 The current ESB-MACC facility has insufficient space to host the myriad of community activities available or desired.
 As such, staff & storage areas are inadequate in providing support.
 Existing public space is in need of interior updates and building expansion to improve functionality to better meet present and future needs.
 Connectivity to the hike and bike trails, Lady Bird Lake, and pedestrian walkways and surrounding neighborhood are needed to activate the plaza and draw patrons to the facility.
-This new addition shall pay homage to the late renowned Mexican design architect, Teodoro Gonzalez de Leon.
-The remodel shall also successfully integrate with the urban context of the newly gentrified area.
+This new addition shall pay homage to the late renowned Mexican design architect, Teodoro González de León, who designed the current facility.
+The project shall also successfully integrate with the urban context of the newly gentrified area.
 Lastly, a grand promenade is needed to better define the entrance and to signify this as a premier cultural destination for visitors and citizens alike.
-To begin, a thorough review of the 2018 ESB-MACC Plan was needed to prioritize the scope of work acceptable for phase 2 to best leverage the limited funding.

-The funds assigned will not be sufficient to build the entire scope of Phase 2 as outlined in the 2018 Plan.
-Step 1 of the project focused on building programming, identifying aspects of the 2018 Plan to be implement with the 2018 GO Bond funds.
-The building programming phase identified priorities from the 2018 Plan to be implemented with current funds.
-The Project Team consulted with the community to identify the most pressing needs of the community that can be achieved with the building funds.
-A building program presentation was presented to the MACC Advisory Board and Hispanic/Latino Quality of Life Resource Advisory Commission.
+The funds assigned from the 2018 General Obligation Bond will not be sufficient to build the entire scope of Phase 2 as outlined in the 2018 Plan.
+The available funds will be applied toward the most critical needs.
+In the first step of the project, the Project Team consulted with stakeholders to identify and determine the most important and feasible elements of the 2018 Plan to include in the current project based on the available funding and the most pressing needs of the community.
+A presentation with recommendations on the building program was presented to the ESB-MACC Advisory Board and Hispanic/Latino Quality of Life Advisory Commission.

-Phase 2 of the Council approved 2018 Plan underwent significant community engagement and will provide the project parameters.
-The community engagement process will evolve through the project, moving from consultation to informational only.
+The Council approved 2018 Plan involved significant community engagement and will provide the project parameters.
+The community engagement process will evolve through the project, and will now move from consultation to informational.

-Project priorities have been decided, and the Project Team will create the initial design for consultation with the community.
-Phase 2 design and construction is estimated to take place over the next four years with a grand opening anticipated in fall 2024.
+The next step of design once the schematic drawings are complete will involve further development of design for construction.
+Phase 2 design and construction is estimated to take place over the next several years with a grand opening in Fall 2024.